-- Place the loaf pan in a 13" x 9" x 2" pan and set the pan in the oven.
-Carefully pour the hot water into the 13 x9 inch pan until the water comes up about halfway on the loaf pan.
-Cook the smaller pâtés for about 50 minutes in the water bath.
-For the large pâté, cook for an hour and 10 minutes.
+- Place the terrine in a pan with high sides and set the pan in the oven.
+Carefully pour the hot water into the pan until the water comes up about halfway on the pate mold.
+Bake for one hour and ten minutes.
+After baking, let the liver and pork terrine rest in the water bath for 30 minutes.

-- Carefully remove the pâtés from the water bath and let cool to room temperature.
-Refrigerate overnight.
+- Carefully remove the pâté from the water bath and let cool to room temperature.
+Cover and refrigerate overnight.
 Pâté is best when the flavors marry for several days before serving.

 - To unmold the pate, fill the high-sided pan with hot tap water and rest the terrine in the water for several minutes to loosen the pate from the mold.
 Use a sharp knife to loosen the edges.
 Turn the pate out onto a platter or dish.